ERandrinopoulou/webpage/content/project/CFF/index.md

 Active collaboration with Dr. Rhonda Szczesniak, Department of Pediatrics, University of Cincinnati, Division of Biostatistics & Epidemiology, Cincinnati Children's Hospital Medical Center, Cincinnati, United States and the Cystic Fibrosis Foundation.

-To evaluate analytic approaches to assessing change in FEV1 decline.
+To evaluate analytic approaches to assess changes in FEV1 decline.
+We focus on:

-i) Before and after treatment initiation (i.e., within the same group of subjects).

-ii) Between treated and untreated (i.e., parallel) groups of subjects.
-As an illustrative application, we will estimate the effect of ivacaftor initiation on FEV1 rate of decline and compare the adjusted difference in rates of change in two groups, as described subsequently.
+1) Natural progression of lung function.

+2a) Lung function progression before and after treatment (ivacaftor) initiation.

+2b) Between treated and untreated groups of subjects.

+3) Variability in lung function decline before and after treatment (ivacaftor) initiation.